Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Experiments

 We follow the same protocol as \citet{liu2024inverse}.
-We train our model on HIV, BACE, and BBBP \citep{wu2018moleculenet}.
+We train our model on HIV, BACE, and BBBP.
 We use the same train, valid, and test splits as \citet{liu2024inverse}.
-Each dataset has a categorical property related to HIV virus replication inhibition, blood-brain barrier permeability, or human $\beta$-secretase 1 inhibition, respectively, and two continuous properties: synthetic accessibility (SAS) \citep{ertl2009estimation} and complexity scores (SCS) \citep{coley2018scscore}.
+Each dataset has an experimental categorical property related to HIV virus replication inhibition (HIV), blood-brain barrier permeability (BBBP), or human $\beta$-secretase 1 inhibition (BACE), respectively, and two continuous properties: synthetic accessibility (SAS) \citep{ertl2009estimation} and complexity scores (SCS) \citep{coley2018scscore}.
 We evaluate the models using metrics on distribution and fidelity of conditioning after generating molecules conditional on properties from the test set.
-The condition control metrics are the Mean Absolute Error (MAE) of SAS and accuracy of the HIV categorical property (through a Random Forest \citep{breiman2001random} predictor using the Morgan Fingerprint \citep{morgan1965generation, gao2022sample}).
-The distribution metrics are Validity, atom coverage in the largest connected graph, internal diversity (average pairwise similarity of generated molecules), fragment-based similarity \citep{degen2008art}, Fréchet ChemNet Distance (FCD) \citep{preuer2018frechet}.
+The condition control metrics are the Mean Absolute Error (MAE) of SAS (evaluated by RDKit) and accuracy of the categorical property (evaluated by a Random Forest \citep{breiman2001random} predictor using the Morgan Fingerprint \citep{morgan1965generation, gao2022sample}).
+The distribution metrics are validity, atom coverage in the largest connected graph (how many unique atom types are produced), internal diversity (average pairwise similarity of generated molecules), fragment-based similarity \citep{degen2008art}, Fréchet ChemNet Distance (FCD) \citep{preuer2018frechet}.
+We consider any atom coverage above the test set coverage to indicate good coverage.
+The Property accuracy metric depends on a RandomForest classifier, thus we consider any accuracy equal or above the test set to indicate good condition control.

-Notably, the Fréchet Distance is one of the most popular and meaningful distance in generative models as it correlates well with both quality and diversity \citep{heusel2017gans}; it corresponds to the Wasserstein distance on the hidden space of neural networks assuming normality.
-It has been used in many domains: images \citep{heusel2017gans}, audio \citep{kilgour2018fr}, videos \citep{unterthiner2019fvd}, and molecules \citep{preuer2018frechet}.